johnfairh/Bebop/docs/misc.md

 ## Inherited Docs

-The default behaviour is 'inherit brief docs'.
-If you don't write docs for a method (etc) that overrides something, and that something has Swift docs available, then the docs from the superclass/protocol are copied in.
+The default behaviour is to inherit docs.
+If you don't write docs for a method (etc.) that overrides something, and that something has Swift docs available, then the docs from the superclass/protocol are copied in.

-If you want the full docs (often exhaustingly long in the Swift stdlib) then write `:inheritfulldoc:` as the only thing in the doc comment.

-If you don't want inherited docs then set `--ignore-inherited-docs`.
-This just changes the default: you can opt in to individual inherited docs using `:inheritfulldoc:` or `:inheritdoc:` to grab the short form.

-Sometimes it's right to just not include overrides at all in docs.
-Use `--skip-undocumented-override` to entirely omit things that have no doc comment (ignoring any potentially inherited docs) and are overrides.
+The `--inherited-docs-style` option can be used to disable this or change the default of 'full' inheritance to 'brief' -- sometimes useful with the Swift Stdlib to avoid pulling in exhaustive documentation comments.

+The inherited docs style is set separately for extensions of types from external modules using `--inherited-docs-extension-style` -- the default here is to inherit just brief documentation.

 Another tool here is `:nodoc:` which is a more selective way of omitting decls from documentation.
 This makes it clear in the source code that it's